-To help Mozart Data users view the data sources of the transform models, we previously launched the Lineage tab.
-As of September 2022, the Lineage feature has been replaced with the Pipeline feature.
+To help Mozart Data users view the data sources of the transform models, we have built the Pipeline feature.
+Here some high-level benefits of the Pipeline feature:

 Mozart’s Pipeline feature infers and visualizes the data lineage automatically based on the upstream data sources flowing into your transforms and the downstream transforms that are dependent on the result of the current data / transform